rfigueroa/docs/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying a step that would execute if the build
+      # As shown below this step will execute if the build
       # branch is stage or master.
       branch: [ stage, master ]
 ```